nfdi4plants/ARC-specification/ISA-XLSX.md

 The format of the data resource MAY be further qualified using a `Data Format` column.
 The `Data Format` SHOULD be expressed using a [MIME format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), most commonly consisting of two parts: a type and a subtype, separated by a slash (/) — with no whitespace between: `type/subtype`.
 If appropriate, a format from the list composed by [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml)
 SHOULD be picked.
 Unregistered or niche encoding and file formats MAY be indicated instead via the most appropriate URL.

-The format and usage info about the selector MAY be further qualified using a `Data Selector` column.
-The `Data Selector` SHOULD point to a web resource containing instructions about how the selector is formatted and how it should be interpreted.
+The format and usage info about the Selector MAY be further qualified using a `Data Selector` column.
+The `Data Selector` SHOULD point to a web resource containing instructions about how the Selector is formatted and how it should be interpreted.

 ## Examples

-In this example, there are two `assays`, with `Assay1`containing a measurement of a `Source` material, producing an output `Raw Data file`. `Assay2` references this `Data file` for producing a new `Derived Data File`

-Use of `general pattern` relative paths from the arc root folder:

-`assays/Assay1/isa.assay.xlsx`:
+### Data Location and Selector

+In this example, there is a measurement of two `Samples`, namely `input1` and `input2`.
+The values measured are both written into the same data resource in the location `result.csv`, whichs formatting is tabular, according to the `Data Format` being `text/csv`.
+To distinguish between the measurement values stemming from the different inputs, selectors were added to the resource location (seperated by a `#`), namely `col=1` and `col=2`.
+The specification about the formatting of these selectors can be found in the provided link, namely `https://datatracker.ietf.org/`.

 | Input [Sample Name] | Output [Data]          | Data Format | Data Selector |
 |-------------|---------------------------------|----------------------------------|--|